The virus curing the mobile industry's chronic addiction... and sparking an impressive algorithmic price experiment

 MWC Barcelona was due to start in ten days.
 But the GSMA crumbled after a week when the likes of Cisco, Sony, Intel, AT&T and Facebook cancelled due to the vastly unattractive prospect of spending three days in close proximity with each other.

 Good.
 Mobile World Congress – now rebranded to just MWC – has always been a fever-dream event, and not one of the good ones.
-It's clearly massively inappropriate to hold it in the early stages of a global pandemic of COVID-19, as we must now call the disease caused by the virus previously known as that Wuhan novel coronavirus thing.
+It's clearly massively inappropriate to hold it in the early stages of a global pandemic of the COVID-19 coronavirus.

 Massively inappropriate has never stopped the mobile industry before, but this time nobody wanted to play, especially in an industry with such a large Chinese component.